 A hallmark of the Eurasia shopping centre is its international diversity and availability of goods from around the world.
 In fact, the centre was named Eurasia from a combination of Europe and Asia because Kazakhstan helps bridge those worlds.

-Though Eurasia is a regular stop for Astana residents, it also offers a souvenir shop called Shefer and a national clothing store called Kovolek of interest to visitors.
+Though Eurasia is a regular stop for Astana residents, it also offers a souvenir shops and a national clothing store of interest to visitors.
 In both, tourists can sample Kazakh culture and find items that will help them remember their time in Kazakhstan.

 In 2005, the shopping centre added 14,000 square metres to its existing 19,000 square metres of shopping.

 Located on the Left Bank this mall attracts the younger crowd.
-It includes a food court, restaurants, a full grocery store and shops.
+It includes a big food court, some good restaurants, a grocery store, where you sometimes can find things scarce in other places and shops.
 It is considered to have the best multiplex with seven movie theaters.

-Mega is one of the first shopping malls in Astana and is still quite popular.
+Keruen City is one of the first shopping malls in Astana and is still quite popular.
 (As part of a promotion, the mall received about 100,000 birthday wishes on stickers on the anniversary of its establishment.)
-Mega is shaped like a glass doughnut with a dome in the center instead of a hole.
-As with most malls in Astana, Mega is family oriented and has movie theaters, a food court and restaurants.
+Keruen City is shaped like a glass doughnut with a dome in the center instead of a hole.
+As with most malls in Astana, Keruen City is family oriented and has movie theaters, a food court and restaurants.

 The two-level Men Style store boasts an impressive 800 square meters of showrooms.
 It offers leading European brands such as Rene Lezard, Strellson, Lodenfrey, Jacques Britt, and Marz with about 25 brands in total.
 It offers everything from modern business to every day casual and classic wear to suit even the most discriminating customer.
 And in September 2011, Men Style raised the city’s style bar by organizing a men’s clothing club in which members get together to discuss new fashion trends and show off new collections.